I talk with dozens of business owners and aspiring entrepreneurs every week. Yesterday a prospective client asked me:

-Okay, here’s one of my favorite techniques that I use all the time.
+Okay, here’s a techniques I use all the time.

-Ask them to point you to the registration info for domains they bought ten or twelve years ago when they started working online.
+Ask them to point you to the registration info for domains they bought twelve to fifteen years ago when they started working online.

 It’s a simple request that’s very effective for avoiding a wannabe.

-Anyone working online for ten or more years should have a few good domain names that they’ve owned continuously.
+Anyone working online for twelve or more years should have a few domain names that they’ve owned continuously.

 Say to him or her, “It doesn’t need to be a domain you’re actively using… just tell me some domains you registered when you first began working online that you still own today.”

-Domains were more expensive to register back then… but there were far fewer people doing so.
-If the would-be Internet pro can’t quickly answer, simply turn around and walk away… because there is no reasonable explanation for an experienced web professional not to still own at least one or two very old domain names.
+Domains were more expensive to register back then but there were far fewer people doing so.
+If the would-be pro can’t quickly answer, simply turn around and walk away… because there is no reasonable explanation for an experienced web professional to not own at least one or two very old domains.

 Domain registration dates can’t be changed without a conspiracy between large corporations.
 It could happen but it’s highly unlikely.

-Does continuously owning domains registered way back then guarantee that I’ll get good advice and guidance?
+Does continuously owning domains registered many years ago guarantee that I’ll get good advice and guidance?

 No… but it’s a good way to begin establishing trust.
 You’ll know that the person has been working online for the number of years they claim.

 Try it… it works!
-I crack up laughing when I hear a long pause and then get some half-assed explanation for why no old domain names.
-I’ve even had people hang up without saying another word!
+I laugh when there’s a long pausefollowed by a half-assed explanation for why no old domains.
+Some people hang up without saying another word.

 BTW, here’s one of my old domains.